QinMing/simple-virtualenv-wrapper/README.md

   ve [option] <name> [additional options]

 Options:
-  without option       Activate virtualenv, or create one if doesn't exist.
+  without option       Activate virtualenv, or create one if not exist.
-                       Only when creating new environments, you can add options that will be passed to virtualenv.
+                       Only when creating new environments, you can add options that will be directed to virtualenv.
-                       See `virtualenv -h`
+                       See `virtualenv -h` for more details.
   -d, --delete <name>  Delete a virtualenv.
   -e, --exit           Deactivate.
   -h, --help           Show this info.